vippsas/vipps-developers/common-topics/api-lifecycle.md

 `GET:/someapi/v1/some/more/path` and `GET:/someapi/v2/some/more/path`.

-There are other ways to manage versions, and many (strong) opinions about them, and we has chosen the above.
+There are other ways to manage versions, and many (strong) opinions about them, and we have chosen the above.

 ## Lifecycle